matomo-org/plugin-CustomDimensions/README.md

 for each configured dimension and be able to get its data.
 You can also export the report as a widget, segment by this dimenson, and more.

+*Warning*: This plugin is currently a beta version and it may cause bugs or show incorrect data

 *Warning*: Depending on the database size of your Piwik this plugin may take a long time to install.

 ## FAQ